innovationinsoftware/policy-dev/lab4.md

 ## Part 2: Understanding and Using Modules

 Modules let you organize and reuse code across multiple policies.
-While advanced usage is rare in simple policies, it's important to know the basics and best practices.
+While advanced usage is rare in simple policies, it's important to know the basics.

 ### 3. Using Modules Locally with the Sentinel CLI (Runnable Example)